nextbreakpoint/infrastructure-as-code/README.md

 ## Create VPCs

-Create VPCs with command:
+Create the VPCs with command:

     ./run_script.sh create_vpc

 ## Create SSH keys

-Create SSH keys with command:
+Create the SSH keys with command:

     ./run_script.sh create_keys

 ## Create Bastion server

-Create Bastion server with command:
+Create the Bastion server with command:

     ./run_script.sh create_bastion

 ## Build images with Packer

-EC2 machines are provisioned using custom AMI.

-Create the images with the command:
+Create the AMI images with command:

     ./run_script.sh build_images

+Some EC2 machines are provisioned using custom AMI.

 This command might take quite a while.
 Once the images have been created, you don't need to recreate them unless something has changed in the provisioning scripts.
-Reusing the same images considerably reduces the time required to create the infrastructure.
+Reusing the same images, considerably reduces the time required to create the infrastructure.
-If you destroyed the infrastructure but you didn't delete the AMIs, then you can skip this step when you recreate the infrastructure.
+If you destroyed the infrastructure, but you didn't delete the AMIs, then you can skip this step when you recreate the infrastructure.

 ## Create infrastructure